 “Our product is now used across Twenty20 competitions in Australia, New Zealand, South Africa, the Caribbean, Bangladesh, India and Pakistan, as well as major 50 over games such as the Cricket World Cup,” Bronte said.

-“What I also love about it is that while crowd excitement in limited over cricket has traditionally been for the batsman and big hits, our product gives the bowler that celebration moment too.”
+“It provides an immediate and spectacular way to see if the batsman is out.
+And while crowd excitement in limited-over cricket has traditionally been for the batsman and big hits, our product gives the bowler that celebration moment too.”

 “I deconstructed my daughter’s flashing LED ball one day to see how it worked, and it struck me that LEDs could be mounted in a cricket bail.

-“For our product to be used in the IPL is an achievement I am extremely proud of as it is one of the highest attended sporting leagues in the world, in a country that follows cricket like a religion,” Bronte said.
+“I am extremely proud that our product is now used in one of the highest attended sporting leagues in the world, in a country that follows cricket like a religion.”

-Zing International is based in Port Adelaide, where the company designs, manufactures and builds the Zing Wicket System that’s seen around the world on TV.
-90 per cent of the Zing System is manufactured in Australia, with 80 per cent being manufactured in Port Adelaide and surrounds.
+Zing International is based in Port Adelaide, where the company designs, manufactures and builds the Zing Wicket System that’s seen around the world on TV.Eighty per cent of the products are manufactured in Port Adelaide and the local area, and 90 per cent is Australian-made.